 I'm not so good.

-I'm sitting here watching C-s bands.
+I'm sitting here watching C-SPAN.

 It's a joke.

-Sitting here watching Pelosi shake her finger at them and tell them that it's a Republicans' fault.
+It's a total joke sitting here watching Pelosi shake her finger at them and tell them that it's the Republicans' fault.

 I just can't believe it.